 Students majoring in chemistry, biochemistry, or a related field are able to pursue a graduate degree in a wide range of studies.
-To name a few of the many programs available, there are graduate programs in biochemistry, molecular and cellular biology, biological and biomedical sciences, genetic counseling, biophysics, computational biology, chemical biology, toxicology, neuroscience, pharmacology, virology, chemical engineering, chemical physics, chemistry, medicinal chemistry, polymer chemistry and material science.
+To name a few, there are graduate programs in biochemistry, molecular and cellular biology, biological and biomedical sciences, genetic counseling, biophysics, computational biology, chemical biology, toxicology, neuroscience, pharmacology, virology, chemical engineering, chemical physics, chemistry, medicinal chemistry, polymer chemistry and material science.

-The Peterson’s Guide, found online and in the library, is a useful source to search for graduate schools in a particular field.
-The Peterson’s Guide provides an exhaustive list of most accredited graduate programs.
-You can search this list by graduate program (e.g. polymer chemistry) or by institution name.
-The American Chemical Society (ACS) also publishes online and hard copies of a comprehensive list of chemistry-related graduate programs, called the “ACS Directory of Graduate Research.”
+The Peterson’s Guide, found online and in the library, is useful for searching for graduate schools in a particular field.
+You can search this comprehensive list by graduate program (e.g. polymer chemistry) or by institution name.

-After identifying the institutions and graduate programs that you are interested in, you will need to obtain the application materials from those programs.
+After identifying the institutions and graduate programs of interest, you can obtain the corresponding application materials.
 Applications are usually due Dec.
 1 or Jan.
 1. Therefore, students wishing to attend graduate school immediately after graduation are advised to obtain the necessary application materials in the fall of their senior year.
-Some applications are filled out online.

 Some programs also require GRE subject tests.
-There are eight GRE subject exams, offered in: 1) Biology, 2) Chemistry, 3) Biochemistry, Cell, and Molecular Biology, 4) Computer Science, 5) Literature in English, 6) Mathematics, 7) Physics, and 8) Psychology.
+There are six GRE subject exams, which test knowledge in a particular field: 1) Biology, 2) Chemistry, 3) Literature in English, 4) Mathematics, 5) Physics, and 6) Psychology.
 Students majoring in chemistry will likely do best on the chemistry GRE.
-Students in biochemistry are encouraged to look at the subject content on the Chemistry, Biology, and Biochemistry/Cell/Molecular Biology subject GREs.
-Depending on the electives that they choose, one of these three subject GREs will be the best option.
-For example, the subject GRE on Biochemistry, Cell, and Molecular Biology covers biochemistry, cell biology, genetics, and molecular biology.
-Therefore, students desiring to take this subject GRE should plan to take the appropriate biology electives.
+Students in biochemistry are encouraged to look at the subject content on the Chemistry and Biology subject GREs to determine which subject exam best matches their preparation.

-For some programs, students whose native language is not English may have to submit TOEFL examination scores to show their proficiency in English.
-The ACS also has some very helpful advice on their website for international students who desire to attend graduate school in the United States.
+For some programs, students whose native language is not English may have to submit their TOEFL examination scores to show their proficiency in English.
+The ACS has some helpful advice on their website for international students interested in attending graduate school in the United States.
 See the following website.

 For many program applications, students will need to submit a personal statement and/or a research statement.
-Personal statements typically are short essays in which the student describes their short-term and long-term professional goals, and why they are interested in the graduate program chosen.
-Research statements allow a student to describe any prior research experiences that they have had, the details of their project, and the significance of their work.
-This research experience can be obtained on campus in the form of a CHEM L428/L429 project or off campus in the form of an internship.
-Make sure to have a professor or friend with good writing skills give you feedback on your essays before you submit them with your application.
+Personal statements typically are short essays in which the student describes their short-term and long-term professional goals, and why they are interested in that particular graduate program.
+Research statements allow a student to describe any prior research experiences, the details of their project, and the significance of their work.
+These research experiences can be obtained on campus in the form of a CHEM 428/429 project or off campus in the form of an internship.
+Please have a professor or friend with good writing skills give you feedback on your essays before you submit your application.

-Those students considering graduate study in the sciences are strongly encouraged to have had an independent research laboratory experience prior to graduate school in order to write a compelling research statement.
+Students considering graduate study in the sciences are strongly encouraged to have had an independent research laboratory experience prior to graduate school in order to write a compelling research statement.
 If a research experience is not possible, a student often has the alternative to describe why they did not have such an opportunity and explain what other experiences have prepared them for graduate school.
-Students without independent undergraduate research projects may want to consider working for one to two years in a technical position in an academic, company, or governmental laboratory.
-This work can provide them with the required research laboratory experience to write a strong research statement.
+Students without independent undergraduate research projects may want to consider working for one to two years in a technical position in an academic, company, or governmental laboratory before applying to graduate school.